- Remove money from your home with Harpenden Building Society equity release

 - 55% lump sum lifetime mortgages AA equity release

-Common loan to value ratios of Lloyds Bank interest only mortgages for over 60s, Barclays Bank mortgages for 60 year olds, Halifax over 60 lifetime mortgages no fees, Legal and General mortgages for 60 plus, RBS later life mortgages for over 60s and Nationwide BS over 60 lifetime mortgages no fees are 50%, 60% and 70%.
+The common loan-to-value ratios of Lloyds Bank interest-only mortgages for over-60s, Barclays Bank mortgages for 60-year-olds, Halifax over-60 lifetime mortgages with no fees, Legal and General mortgages for 60 plus, RBS later life mortgages for over-60s, and Nationwide BS over-60 lifetime mortgages with no fees are 50%, 60%, and 70%.

 Equity Release percentages of your current property value